toranb/elixir-supervised-genserver/README.md

 KV.Bucket.get(1, "name")

-# note: the state remains thanks to KV.Store
+# To see what process information the Registry knows about

+:sys.get_state(:registry)